guillaume-gomez/Tic-tac-toe/README.md

 # Tic-tac-toe

-A tiy project when i started to learn programming in C
+A tiny project when i started to learn programming in C (made in 2008)

 ## Compile
 ```